-OT 21043 MACHINE TRANSCRIPTION - This course trains students to operate dictation/transcribing equipment.
+OT 21043 MACHINE TRANSCRIPTION -- This course trains students to operate dictation/transcribing equipment.
 Emphasis is also placed on applying correct spelling, punctuation, grammar, and proofreading skills in producing business correspondence.
 Students may emphasize medical or legal transcription by completing the appropriate courses prior to enrolling in machine transcription.
 Prerequisite: Demonstrated keying speed of 30 words per minute and knowledge of word processing software.
-This course is offered only in the spring semester.
+Spring only

-OT 21083 WORD PROCESSING-MS WORD - This course is designed to provide hands-on training in processing textual information using current Microsoft Word software on microcomputers.
+OT 21083 WORD PROCESSING-MS WORD -- This course is designed to provide hands-on training in processing textual information using current Microsoft Word software on microcomputers.
 Prerequisite: Demonstrated keying speed of 30 words per minute is needed.
 This course is offered only in the fall semester.
+Fall only

-OT 21093 MEDICAL TERMINOLOGY FOR TRANSCRIPTION - This course is designed to provide a terminology foundation for students emphasizing in medical office careers through learning the root forms, prefixes, and suffixes to pronounce, spell, and define terms.
+OT 21093 MEDICAL TERMINOLOGY FOR TRANSCRIPTION -- This course is designed to provide a terminology foundation for students emphasizing in medical office careers through learning the root forms, prefixes, and suffixes to pronounce, spell, and define terms.
 This course is offered only in the fall semester.
+Fall only

-OT 21103 HUMAN DISEASE FOR TRANSCRIPTION - This course is designed to provide the transcriptionist with a basic study of diseases, their progress and symptoms.
+OT 21103 HUMAN DISEASE FOR TRANSCRIPTION -- This course is designed to provide the transcriptionist with a basic study of diseases, their progress and symptoms.
 It includes an introduction to the principles of pharmacology and drug actions, routes of administration, and classes of drugs by body systems.
 This course also includes a comprehensive study of lab tests, radiology exams, and pathology exams and their role in diagnosis and treatment.
-Prerequisite or corequisite: OT 21093 Medical Terminology for Transcription.
-This course is offered only in the fall semester.
+Prerequisite or co-requisite: OT 21093 Medical Terminology for Transcription.
+Fall only

-OT 21113 LEGAL ASPECTS FOR THE MEDICAL OFFICE - This course is designed to provide a foundation for all aspects of legal requirements, including but not limited to, record release, retention of records, authorizations, and consents.
+OT 21113 LEGAL ASPECTS FOR THE MEDICAL OFFICE -- This course is designed to provide a foundation for all aspects of legal requirements, including but not limited to, record release, retention of records, authorizations, and consents.
 Confidentiality and personal ethics are emphasized.
+Spring only

-OT 21133 LEGAL TERMINOLOGY FOR TRANSCRIPTION - This course is designed to provide a terminology foundation for students emphasizing in legal office careers through learning the terms used in all areas of the law.
-This course is offered only in the fall semester.
+OT 21133 LEGAL TERMINOLOGY FOR TRANSCRIPTION -- This course is designed to provide a terminology foundation for students emphasizing in legal office careers through learning the terms used in all areas of the law.
+Fall only

-OT 21143 INTRODUCTION TO CODING - This course provides an introduction to various coding and classification systems used in health care, specifically the ICD-9-CM coding system.
+OT 21143 INTRODUCTION TO CODING -- This course provides an introduction to various coding and classification systems used in health care, specifically the ICD-9-CM coding system.
 Laboratory practice time covers ICD-9-CM coding.
 Prerequisites or co-requisites: OT 21093 Medical Terminology for Transcription and OT 21103 Human Disease for Transcription.

-OT 21153 ADVANCED MEDICAL TRANSCRIPTION - A continuation of the machine transcription course focusing on actual physician-dictated reports including history and physical, diagnostic imaging, operative, pathology, SOAP notes, consultations, discharge summaries, and correspondence.
+OT 21153 ADVANCED MEDICAL TRANSCRIPTION -- A continuation of the machine transcription course focusing on actual physician-dictated reports including history and physical, diagnostic imaging, operative, pathology, SOAP notes, consultations, discharge summaries, and correspondence.
 Course content utilizes dictation from a variety of backgrounds; proofreading and medical terminology included.
-Prerequisite: OT 21043 Machine Transcription, Medical emphasis.
+Co-requisite: OT 21043 Machine Transcription, Medical emphasis.
+Spring only